Health Care: The Risks Of Repeal Without Replace

 Republicans should just REPEAL failing ObamaCare now & work on a new Healthcare Plan that will start from a clean slate.
 Dems will join in!— Donald J. Trump (@realDonaldTrump) July 18, 2017

+McConnell agreed.
 "The Senate will take up and vote on a repeal of Obamacare combined with a stable two-year transition period," he said on the Senate floor.
 "President Trump will sign it now."

 It's not a new idea.

-After President Trump was elected in November, Republicans in Congress consider the so-called "repeal and delay" strategy and rejected it.
+After Trump was elected in November, Republicans in Congress considered the so-called "repeal and delay" strategy and rejected it.
 Here's why:

 1. The Cost Of Insurance Premiums Would Skyrocket

 While McConnell and Trump call this plan a straight repeal of the Affordable Care Act, it would in fact leave many parts of the law in place.
-That's because under Senate rules, they can only repeal the parts of the law that have a budget or tax impact.
+That is because under Senate rules, legislators can only repeal the parts of the law that have a budget or tax impact.

-The law's individual mandate that everyone, healthy or sick, to buy insurance would disappear.
+The law's individual mandate that everyone, healthy or sick, must buy insurance would disappear.
 But the rule that insurers must write policies for anyone, no matter their health status, would stay.

 "Insurers would have to take people with pre-existing conditions, but the the sense is that healthy people without that mandate wouldn't sign up," says Larry Levitt, vice president of the Kaiser Family Foundation, a health care research organization.
 "So insurers, with that kinds of uncertainty, would immediately raise rates."

-The Congressional Budget Office analyzed the 2015 legislation in January and said that if it were to pass, insurance premiums would rise 20 percent to 25 percent in the first year.
+The Congressional Budget Office analyzed the 2015 legislation in January and said that if it was to pass, insurance premiums would rise 20 percent to 25 percent in the first year.
 If McConnell's plan works, that means 2018.

 2. Millions Would Lose Their Insurance